JMRI Install Guide: Mac OS X

 The JMRI project is continuously adding features, bug fixes, examples and tutorials to the release, and so a new "test" version appears every month or so.
 You may find one of these has features that you really want.
 These are announced in the "jmriusers" Yahoo discussion group at http://groups.yahoo.com/group/jmriusers/.

-Normally, the download will open a new window showing a JMRI folder.
+Normally, the download will open a new Finder window showing a JMRI folder.
 If not, double-click the file you downloaded above.
-This will open a window with the "JMRI" folder.
+This should open a window with the "JMRI" folder.
+If that still doesn't open a window, look for a newly-mounted disk image (e.g. in Finder) and open that manually.

 If you already have JMRI installed and working, and want to update to a newer version, just: